kleros/kleros-docs/developer/light-curate.md

 > We break down this section into two as list views and details view have different requirements.

-Fetchin items is best done via the subgraph we provide.
-If you deployed an list using the factory, it already has a subgraph deployed and available [here](https://thegraph.com/explorer/subgraphs/9hHo5MpjpC1JqfD3BsgFnojGurXRHTrHWcUcZPPCo6m8?view=Query&chain=arbitrum-one).
+Fetching items is best done via the subgraph we provide.
+If you deployed a list using the factory, it already has a subgraph deployed and available [here](https://thegraph.com/explorer/subgraphs/9hHo5MpjpC1JqfD3BsgFnojGurXRHTrHWcUcZPPCo6m8?view=Query&chain=arbitrum-one).

 #### List